-- Different areas or units that the SP can move to if care is needed such as an assisted living, a special unit for memory care, or a nursing home (HT5)? - Help with medications or with activities such as bathing or dressing (HT6)? - Meals for residents (HT7) [meals on wheels not included]?
+- Different areas or units that the SP can move to if care is needed such as an assisted living, a special unit for memory care, or a nursing home (HT5)? - Help with medications or with activities such as bathing or dressing (HT6)? - Meals for residents (HT7)?